dkbandreddi/Maze-Runner/README.md

 - Added functionality to look at the path provided by the A* which is followed by the NPC.

 Mehul
--  ⁠managing, sourcing assets for various entities
+-  sourcing assets for various entities (NPC, Player, Coins, Powerup).
+As well as created systems around for managing the resources and assets and load them to be able to use during gamePlay Loop.

--  ⁠creation of game loop to add game play objects for progression.
+- Creation of game loop and functions for adding game play objects for progression (coins, powerups). also added collision method and subsequent functions for player and coin.

+- implemented the score board and management of score.

+- implemented FleeState(Evade) to run in opposite direction of player during a immunity period